stefanjudis/cushion-cli/README.md

 **Description:** Delete an existing admin.
 You have got the possibilities to do in one step or to run a prompt dialog asking for admin name.

+**!
+This command is supported by auto-completion for the wished admin !**

 **Examples:**

 ```